 Up on top of the lower waterfall, things become clear.

-The second-to-last photo was taken on the first trip, when the sun was out more.
+The lower photo was taken on the first trip, when the sun was out more.

 Another incredible example of columnar basalt geology.
 Here the basalt is vertical, then it morphs into horizontal with very little transition.
 I believe that this is because the rock on top folded over before it completely solidified.